odeke-em/yandex-translator/README.md

 Installation
 ------------
-* Note it runs on python versions from 2.7 to 3.X:
+* Note: it runs on python versions from 2.7 to 3.X:

-  ``python setup.py install`` # To use the default variable python OR
+  ``python setup.py install`` # To use the default variable python

+  OR

   ``python2.7 setup.py install`` # For a Python2.7 install

   OR

    ``python3 setup.py install`` # For a Python3 install

 Settings